-2012 Planning: Again, John Tarbox, WA1KLI is going to purchase a D710 so that he has his own radio this year and will be there for the combined GOlden Packet and Scout Operation ON-TARGET on Saturday, 21 July.
+2012 Planning: John Tarbox, WA1KLI purchased a D710 so that he has his own radio this year and will be there for the combined GOlden Packet and Scout Operation ON-TARGET on Saturday, 21 July.
 He will be assisted by David Herrick, WA1BXM.

 2011 Success: John Tarbox, WA1KLI lives nearby and so WB4APR mailed him a D7 and twin-lead J pole for this site.
 The D7 will not digipeat, but John was able to sit there and watch event packets from the south, and from Katahdin to confirm the links work.
 He also did VOICE contact on the 445.925 coordination channel to Katahdin and Mt Washington, though high levels of RF QRM on Mt Washington made meaningful communications difficult at best.
 John avoided the 2009 reported high levels of RFI by hiking down from the Sugarloaf peak and operating on the NW ridgeline where he had clear line of sight to Mt Wash and Katahdin.
 See view).
 See also Johns 2011 report.